louking/members/docs/racingteam-admin-guide.rst

 * use the :ref:`Position Wizard` to manage the team membership

   * remove the :term:`member` on the effective date

+* use :ref:`Racing Team Members view` to indicate that the racing team member is not active any more

 open racing team applications outside of normal window
 -------------------------------------------------------